SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 During the disaster you have to be on top of the news so you can be updated on damages and if your area will be hit.
 Make sure you have open lines of communication with family.
 If you need to evacuate, make sure you bring along an emergency preparedness kit for yourself and each member of your household.

 You should take as much care after a natural disaster has passed and take the necessary precautions.
 You should take care not to come in contact with live wires and outlets immersed in water.
 Avoid fallen electrical posts and damaged cables.
 Get authorities to repair fallen structures in your neighborhood or area.
-Immediately drain pots and receptacles from flood water to avoid mosquitoes breeding.
+Immediately drain pots and receptacles from floodwater to avoid mosquito breeding.

-Disasters in Haiti have claimed the most human lives relative to population and size of the land area.
-There had been three megadisasters in recent years which include the 2004 Asian tsunami, Cyclone Nargis in 2008 and the 2010 Haitian earthquake.
+Disasters in Haiti have claimed the most human lives relative to the population and size of the land area.
+There had been three megadisasters in recent years which include the 2004 Asian tsunami, Cyclone Nargis in 2008, and the 2010 Haitian earthquake.

 Disasters remind us that life is tenuous and fragile.
 Despite human advances, disasters can lay to waste the achievements that took years to build.
 Disasters have a silver lining though because it brings out the best in people.